Mixing Alcohol And Amoxicillin

 Few studies have focused on the statistics regarding using amoxicillin and alcohol together.
 However, research does show that the use of antibiotics, in general, is associated with increased alcohol consumption and a higher risk of experiencing harmful side effects when consuming alcohol.

-Another study published in the Journal of Clinical Pharmacy and Therapeutics found that consuming alcohol while taking antibiotics can increase the risk for liver toxicity.
+Another study published in the Journal of Clinical Pharmacy and Therapeutics found that consuming alcohol while taking antibiotics can increase the risk of liver toxicity.
 This condition can cause liver damage and can be life-threatening in severe cases.

 It is important to note that there is no safe level of alcohol consumption when taking Amoxicillin or any other medication, and alcohol should be avoided or consumed in moderation only after consulting with your healthcare provider.
 People with a history of alcohol abuse or addiction may be at particular risk for negative outcomes when using Amoxicillin and alcohol.

-High-Intensity Drinking is a new trend discovered by the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
+High-Intensity Drinking is a new trend discovered by the National Institute on Alcohol Abuse & Alcoholism (NIAAA).
 Alcohol consumption “at levels that are two or more times the gender-specific binge drinking thresholds” is included in the definition of high-intensity drinking (HID).

-140,557 Americans die from the effects of alcohol in an average year.
+140,557 Americans perish from alcoholism in an average year.

 Source: NIAAA

-1-in-10 Americans over the age of 12 have Alcohol Use Disorder.
+1-in-10 Americans 12 and over have Alcohol Use Disorder.

 Source: NIAAA